flywheel-apps/hcp-func/README.md

 3. Gradient nonlinearity coefficients copied from scanner.
 See [FAQ 8.
 What is gradient nonlinearity correction?](https://github.com/Washington-University/Pipelines/wiki/FAQ#8-what-is-gradient-nonlinearity-correction)
     * If needed, this file can be obtained from the console at <code>C:\MedCom\MriSiteData\GradientCoil\coeff.grad</code> for Siemens scanners
     * Note: This effect is significant for HCP data collected on custom Siemens "ConnectomS" scanner, and for 7T scanners.
 It is relatively minor for production 3T scanners (Siemens Trio, Prisma, etc.)

+## Configuration options
+1. fMRIName: Output name for preprocessed data (default = rfMRI\_REST)
+2. BiasCorrection: Bias-field estimation method.
+'NONE' (default), 'SEBased', or 'Legacy'.
+'SEBased'=Estimate from SpinEchoFieldMap (only possible with both Pos and Neg SpinEcho), 'Legacy'=Estimate from structural scans (only valid if structural collected in the same session, and without any subject movement)
+3. MotionCorrection: Use 'MCFLIRT' (standard FSL moco) for most acquisitions.
+'FLIRT'=custom algorithm used by HCP internally, but not recommended for public use
+4. AnatomyRegDOF: Degrees of freedom for fMRI->Anat registration.
+6 (default) = rigid body, when all data is from same scanner.
+12 = full affine, recommended for 7T fMRI->3T anatomy
+5. RegName: Surface registration to use during CIFTI resampling: either 'FS' (freesurfer) or 'MSMSulc'. ('Empty'=gear uses RegName from HCP-Structural)

 ## Outputs
 * <code>\<subject\>\_\<fMRIName\>\_hcpfunc.zip</code>: Zipped output directory containing <code>\<fMRIName\>/</code> and <code>MNINonLinear/Results/\<fMRIName\>/</code> folders
 * <code>\<subject\>\_\<fMRIName\>\_hcpfunc\_QC.*.png</code>: QC images for visual inspection of output quality (Distortion correction and registration to anatomy, details to come...)